Photo by Virginia Barlow

 Eventually, if these forests escape major disturbance long enough, they become dominated by trees of species such as sugar maple, American beech, or eastern hemlock.
 Although these species may be present in the early going, they tend to become dominant later in the succession of change.
 They are capable of living a very long time – hundreds of years – without being replaced by other mixes of species.
 In fact, unlike their fast growing, short-lived, early successional counterparts – called “pioneer” species – whose seedlings tend to die in the understory, the seedlings and saplings of these “climax” species are very tolerant of shade.
 This is key.
 Climax species’ seedlings are capable of surviving in the understory and can therefore grow up to replace overstory parent trees that die.
 When this happens, the forest’s mix of species remains relatively constant for extended periods.
 This is what some have called the climax forest.

 Ecologists have been kicking around these ideas for just about a hundred years now.
 And they continue to study the specific mechanisms of change.
 But, while nobody seems to disagree much about the general ideas of forest succession, many have a problem with assigning the name “climax” to the later stage.
-That’s probably because for lo these many years, the name has carried some serious baggage.
+That’s probably because the name has carried some serious baggage over the years.
 In addition to getting mixed up with the politically charged terms “virgin” and “old-growth” forests, the term “climax forest” has also been subjected to much scientific debate.

 Somehow, the climax forest came to be seen as an endpoint of the successional sequence.
 It was the final stage; once attained, it maintained itself forever.
 Worse yet, it came to carry the connotation that climax is inherently good and somehow better than early successional stages.
 Both perceptions have become common, which is a major irritant to the many ecologists who see disturbance, both natural and human-caused, as an inescapable fact of forests.
 To them, there is no endpoint to succession, as long as the forest remains in some form and has not been paved.
 Indeed, forests generally take a beating.
 Almost all of ours in the Northeast have been logged more than once over the last couple centuries (many were cleared for agriculture), and most have been subjected to all kinds of storms, fires, blights, and more.
 Even stands that do escape such forces for long periods eventually succumb to some form of disturbance.
 When they do, their vegetative pattern is set back to an earlier stage and the process continues anew.
 In this view, succession is more of a cycle of varying durations than a straight line with a single endpoint.
 Perhaps “late successional” is a more accurate, if less sexy, name for forests that have escaped disturbance for long periods.